 Introduction 1

 Safely Surrendered and Abandoned Infants Trend Chart 3

 What Have We Learned from the Data?
 4

-Surrender/Abandonment Infant Locations - 2002-2015 6
+Surrender/Abandonment Infant Locations - 2002-20161 7

-Safe Surrenders 1
+Safe Surrenders3 2

-Safely Surrendered Infants32 2
+Safely Surrendered Infants3 3

-Safely Surrendering Mothers47 1
+Safely Surrendering Mothers4 3

-Abandoned Infants60 D
+Abandoned Infants6 3

-Abandoned Infants67 1
+Abandoned Infants6 4

-Mothers Who Abandoned Their Infants70 D
+Mothers Who Abandoned Their Infants7 3

-SSBL Data Elements80 D
+SSBL Data Elements8 4

-Los Angeles County Service Planning Areas83 3
+Los Angeles County Service Planning Areas8 7

-Safely Surrendered and Abandoned Infants in Los Angeles County - 2002 - 2015
+Safely Surrendered and Abandoned Infants in Los Angeles County - 2002 - 2016

 Since 2001, California has responded to the dilemma of baby abandonment by providing a life-saving alternative for distressed parents who are unwilling or unable to care for a newborn child.
-The effectiveness of this Program in Los Angeles County has been demonstrated by the statistics contained within this report.
+The effectiveness of this Program in Los Angeles County has been demonstrated by the statistics contained within this report, which now, is in its fourteenth edition.
 The most important of these has been the downward trend in the number of abandoned deceased infants.
-Since 2007, there has not been a single year when more than three abandoned deceased infants were experienced; a vast contrast from 2001 when there were eleven of these tragic deaths.
-In both 2014 and 2015, there were no abandoned deceased infants.
+Since 2012, there has not been a single year when more than one abandoned deceased infant was experienced; a vast contrast from 2001 when there were eleven of these tragic deaths.
+In 2016, there were no abandoned deceased infants.
 As it is highly likely that the bodies of some deceased infants are never discovered, it is important to note that these data reflect only those deceased abandoned infants whose bodies were found.
 Regardless, the Safe Surrender Program is a success story to be celebrated.
-To date, 145 newborn infant lives have been saved.
+To date, 154 newborn infants have been safely surrendered.

 Concerned with newborn abandonment throughout the State, the California legislature passed SB 1368 (Brulte) in the year 2000.
-As with similar laws enacted in other states, SB 1368's intent was to encourage parents who would otherwise abandon their infants in unsafe environments (e.g., trash dumpsters) to leave their newborns in as safe a manner as possible.
+As with similar laws enacted in other states,SB 1368's intent was to encourage parents who would otherwise abandon their infants in unsafe environments (e.g., trash dumpsters) to leave their newborns in as safe a manner as possible.
 The law decriminalizes the act of infant abandonment in very specific circumstances, specifying that an infant must be 72 hours of age or younger and surrendered at a hospital or other site designated by the County Board of Supervisors.
-Commonly known as the Safely Surrendered Baby (SSB) law, or "Safe Haven" law, SB 1368 became effective January 1, 2001.
+Commonly known as the Safely Surrendered Baby (SSB) law, or "Safe Haven" law, SB1368 became effective January 1, 2001.
 Unfortunately, during the year 2001, no infants were safely surrendered in Los Angeles County and 14 newborns were abandoned-3 survived and 11 died.